abhiamber/Flutter/README.md

 # Flutter APP
 This is a Flutter application that fetches data from a Node.js backend and displays it in a list.
 The app uses Flutter's http package to make HTTP requests to a specific API endpoint in the Node.js backend.

+# Feature
+Fetches data from a Node.js backend using HTTP GET request. render the fetched data in a list view.
+Implements pull-to-refresh functionality to manually update the data.
+Refresh Indicator Implements error handling to display a message in case of network or server errors.
+Implements loading indicators to show the data is loading.
+Implements refresh button to refresh the app.

 ## Tech Stack
 Flutter ExpressJS MongoDb Mongoose